Dr. Gilmore Bykovskyi contributes to study on the relationship between Neighborhood disadvantage and frequency of hospital observation periods

 Jessi Kendall received a 2019 Nurses Alumni Organization (NAO) award for her substantial contributions to the field of nursing.
 Congratulations Jessi!
 Read her Q&A here.

-A Call for Equity in Research Participation: Dr. Gilmore-Bykovskyi, Dr. Consuelo H. Wilkins, and Dr. Jonathan D. Jackson propose actions for overcoming ethical and scientific research barriers in new report
+A Call for Equity in Research Participation: Dr. Gilmore-Bykovskyi, Dr. Wilkins, and Dr. Jackson propose actions for overcoming ethical and scientific research barriers

 The underinclusion of diverse populations in research has created an unequal distribution of risks and benefits in research for minority groups across health conditions.
-The rise of the COVID-19 pandemic highlighted this once again when non-white groups had higher rates of mortality from the disease but were underrepresented in vaccine trials.
-Dr. Gilmore-Bykovskyi led a report along with researchers Dr. Consuelo H. Wilkins and Dr. Jonathan D. Jackson proposing specific actions the biomedical scientific community can take to address these barriers in future research.
-Some of the actions include investing in sustained, reciprocal relationships with marginalized communities, addressing exclusionary research practices, and strengthening compliance and accountability in clinical research enrollment.
+The rise of the COVID-19 pandemic has highlighted this, as when non-white groups had higher rates of mortality from the disease but were also underrepresented in vaccine trials.
+Dr. Gilmore-Bykovskyi led a report along with researchers Dr. Wilkins and Dr. Jackson proposing specific actions the biomedical scientific community can take to address these barriers.
+Some actions include investing in sustained, reciprocal relationships with marginalized communities, addressing exclusionary research practices, and strengthening compliance and accountability in clinical research enrollment.
 Read the full paper here.